molik05/germline_small_var_call/README.md

 ## Output
 ### Main outputs
 - `germline_varcalls/*`
-  Directory containing the final results of germline variant calling for each sample, including individual variant caller outputs and consensus vcf files.
+  Directory containing the final results of germline variant calling for each sample, including individual variant caller outputs and consensus tsv and vcf files.

 ### Additional outputs